 I'm serious.
 More to the point, so were they.
 No other key does a damn thing.
 It has to be Num Pad 2.
 And how do you find out that it's Num Pad 2?
 Well, that's the best bit!
 You have to press it to go into the Options menu and see the key-bindings in the first place—at least in game.
 I don't still have my manual, but I don't remember it helping.
 Playing the game, all you get are meaningless icons like a sword or a pointy hand instead of actual buttons, and they certainly weren't explained properly outside it.

 Did I mention that later, there are QTEs?
 Did I even have to?

-You're probably thinking "But that's okay, at least you can check them in game."
+You're probably thinking "But that's OK, at least you can check them in game."
 Nope!
 Only the Options screen you can access from the main menu offers any key information.
 In-game, you can only alter volume, vibration and subtitles.
-And the bit that really takes a shit into the chocolate ice-cream and hands players a spoon?
-One of the commands - the Run-Kick - isn't even configured.
+And the bit that really takes a shit in the chocolate ice-cream and hands you a spoon?
+One of the commands—the Run-Kick—isn't even configured.
 Even if it's comprehensively useless, the gap stares back from the screen like a sucking abyss of... uh... oh, what's the word I'm thinking of?
 Describes things that are not very good at all.
 You know.